DSuveges/GenomePlotter/README.md

 ### Source data:

-Input datasets are pulled from the respected sources via the parser script.
+As input, the most recent datasets are pulled from the respected sources as part of the data preparation process.
 All source data are mapped to the GRCh38 build of the human genome.

-* **The sequnce of the human genome** is dowloaded from [Ensembl](http://www.ensembl.org/info/data/ftp/index.html) (checking for the most recent version).
+* **The sequence of the human genome** is dowloaded from [Ensembl](http://www.ensembl.org/info/data/ftp/index.html) (checking for the most recent version).
 * **Genome wide association signals** most recent version of the NHGRI-EBI [GWAS catalog](https://www.ebi.ac.uk/gwas/) (checking the most recent version).
 * **Gene annotation** the most recent gene coordinates are downloaded from [GENCODE](http://www.gencodegenes.org/releases/current.html).
 * **Canonical transcripts** of protein coding genes are defined according to [Ensembl](https://www.ensembl.org/Help/Glossary).